MEF-GIT/MEF-LSO-Sonata-SDK/README.md

 *  [MEF 55.0.1: Amendment to MEF55: Operational Threads](https://www.mef.net/resources/technical-specifications/download?id=99&fileid=file1) This document is a ratified MEF standard.
 *  [MEF 50.1: MEF Services Lifecycle Process Flows](https://www.mef.net/resources/technical-specifications/download?id=96&fileid=file1) This document is a ratified MEF standard.
 *  [Serviceability Management Technical Specification](https://github.com/MEF-GIT/MEF-LSO-Sonata-SDK/blob/working-draft/documentation/Serviceability%20Technical%20Specification.pdf) This document is in final ballot to become a MEF standard.
-) This document is in final ballot to become a MEF standard.
-*  [Quote Management Technical Specification](https://wiki.mef.net/download/attachments/75990189/Quote%20Technical%20Specification.docx?api=v2) This document is in final ballot to become a MEF standard.
+*  [Quote Management Technical Specification](https://github.com/MEF-GIT/MEF-LSO-Sonata-SDK/blob/working-draft/documentation/Quote%20Technical%20Specification.pdf) This document is in final ballot to become a MEF standard.
-*  [Ethernet Ordering Technical Specification](https://wiki.mef.net/download/attachments/82222506/L67002_001_MEF57.1_LB_Kaplan.pdf?version=1&modificationDate=1537985603000&api=v2) This document is in final ballot to become a MEF standard.
+*  [Ethernet Ordering Technical Specification](https://github.com/MEF-GIT/MEF-LSO-Sonata-SDK/blob/working-draft/documentation/Ordering%20Technical%20Specificaiton%20(MEF57.1_LB).pdf) This document is in final ballot to become a MEF standard.
-*  [Inventory Management Technical Specification](https://wiki.mef.net/download/attachments/75990189/Product%20Inventory%20Technical%20Specification.docx?api=v2) This document is in final ballot to become a MEF standard.
+*  [Inventory Management Technical Specification](https://github.com/MEF-GIT/MEF-LSO-Sonata-SDK/blob/working-draft/documentation/Product%20Inventory%20Technical%20Specification.pdf) This document is in final ballot to become a MEF standard.
-*  [API Developer Guide: Serviceability](https://wiki.mef.net/download/attachments/75990189/Serviceability%20API%20Developer%20Guide.docx?api=v2) This document is a working draft and is subject to change.
+*  [API Developer Guide: Serviceability](https://github.com/MEF-GIT/MEF-LSO-Sonata-SDK/blob/working-draft/documentation/Serviceability%20API%20Developer%20Guide.pdf) This document is a working draft and is subject to change.
-*  [API Developer Guide: Quote Management](https://wiki.mef.net/download/attachments/75990189/Quote%20%20API%20Developer%20Guide.docx?api=v2) This document is a working draft and is subject to change.
+*  [API Developer Guide: Quote Management](https://github.com/MEF-GIT/MEF-LSO-Sonata-SDK/blob/working-draft/documentation/Quote%20API%20Developer%20Guide.pdf) This document is a working draft and is subject to change.
-*  [API Developer Guide: Product Order Management](https://wiki.mef.net/download/attachments/75990189/Product%20Ordering%20API%20Developer%20%20Guide.docx?api=v2) This document is a working draft and is subject to change.
+*  [API Developer Guide: Product Order Management](https://github.com/MEF-GIT/MEF-LSO-Sonata-SDK/blob/working-draft/documentation/Product%20Ordering%20API%20Developer%20%20Guide.pdf) This document is a working draft and is subject to change.
-*  [API Developer Guide: Product Inventory Management](https://wiki.mef.net/download/attachments/75990189/Product%20Inventory%20Technical%20Specification.docx?api=v2) This document is a working draft and is subject to change.
+*  [API Developer Guide: Product Inventory Management](https://github.com/MEF-GIT/MEF-LSO-Sonata-SDK/blob/working-draft/documentation/Product%20Inventory%20API%20Developer%20Guide.pdf) This document is a working draft and is subject to change.

 ## Questions and Feedback
 Questions and Feedback should be directed to LSO-Sonata@mef.net.
 All artifacts included in this repository have line numbers.
 When referring to specific content in any of these artifacts, please quote the line numbers to which you are referring.